krathalan/miscellaneous-scripts/README.md

 This script will skip any directory ending in ".git".

 ## `update_wow_addons` (bash)
 A script that updates all your World of Warcraft addons.
-You'll need to edit some variables to specify your addons and installation location instead of mine.
+You will need to edit some variables at the top of the script to specify your addons and installation location instead of mine.

-As of September 29, 2019, due to Cloudflare restrictions, it is impossible to use `wget` to download addons from the command line.
+As of September 29, 2019, due to Cloudflare restrictions, it is impossible to use `wget` or `curl` to download addons from the command line.
 Therefore the design of the script has changed.
-The script now opens Firefox, then opens a download link for each addon.
+The script now opens your default browser, then opens a download link for each addon.
 Ensure your `~/Downloads` folder is empty of `*.zip` files before starting the script.

-Set `*.zip` files to download automatically in Firefox's settings so you don't have to click "Save" for each addon.
+Tip: in Firefox's settings, under General > Files and Applications > Downloads, set Firefox to "Save files do Downloads" automatically so you don't have to click "Save" for each addon.

 Click here for a video of the script in action: [https://peertube.social/videos/watch/3e2c4f6d-6d10-450b-997f-5d3b2f2d85fe](https://peertube.social/videos/watch/3e2c4f6d-6d10-450b-997f-5d3b2f2d85fe)

 ## `update_wow_addons_classic` (bash)
 The same as the previous script, but for Classic!
 You will need to edit some variables to specify your addons and installation location instead of mine.

+Note: this script has not been touched in some time and may be broken.